 Cancer patients may travel to save money or to seek out specialty centers and proven expertise.
 One good example is Severance Hospital in Seoul, South Korea, where Dr. K. H. Rha, one of the world’s leading specialists in robot-assisted prostatectomies, practices.
 He trained at the Mayo Clinic and Johns Hopkins University in the United States and, since 2005, has performed more than 2,000 procedures using a state-of-the-art, computerized da Vinci Robotic Surgical System.

 Another good example is a US-born and trained oncologist who now practices at the Pacific Cancer Center in Singapore.
-Dr. Steven Tucker is an expert in prostate cancer.
-Since moving to Singapore in 2006, he has also served as president of the International Medical Travel Association (IMTA), a worldwide organization with a mission to connect patients and quality healthcare professionals around the globe.
+Dr. Steven Tucker is an expert in prostate cancer and evidence-based medicine.